Buying your first RV? If yes, then you should pay a lot of attention while inspecting the vehicle, especially when you want something ready-to-go.

 Necessary / Routine Inspections

-Routine inspection is needed when you own the vehicle, and you have to keep it functional at a certain mark to meet all the required standards.
-This includes safety checks and the emissions from your vehicle.
+Routine inspection is needed when you own the vehicle, and you must keep it functional at a particular mark to meet all the required standards.
+This includes safety checks and the emissions from your car.

 Emission Testing

-Emission testing is needed when your vehicle has been driven for over 8000 Kms.
-Safety check ensures that all your lights, braking systems, suspension, and tires are in the right condition.
+Emission testing is needed when your vehicle has been driven for over 8000 km.
+A safety check ensures that all your lights, braking systems, suspension, and tires are in the proper condition.

-If anyone of these is malfunctioning, it can cause you problems that can add to future costs.
-This might be more than the cost of repairing that certain part.
+If any of these malfunction, it can cause you problems that can add to future costs.
+This might be more than the cost of repairing that particular part.
 You might have to replace it altogether.

 Duration

-An in-depth mandatory examination can take somewhere from eight hours to a full day.
-This is done to check each and everything very carefully, and not even miss the slightest of details.
+An in-depth mandatory examination can take eight hours to a full day.
+This is done to check everything carefully and not miss the slightest details.

 Cost